Fire Stopping

 Hospitals and healthcare facilities

-Nursing and assisted living homes
+Care homes and assisted living environments

-High-rise residential or commercial buildings
+High-rise residential and commercial buildings